You’re Getting Married? – Congratulations!

 For more information, please contact the Parish Office (414097)

-Please find below a guide to the current fees for a wedding at St. James’.
-Please note that the fees are set in January of each year for the year ahead.
+Please find below a guide to the current (2023) fees for a wedding at St. James’.
+Please note that the fees are set each year by the Church of England.

 Publication of Banns £36